faisalzGIT/Popx-WebApp/README.md

 ### Home Page
 - Welcome screen with logo
 - Options to create account or login
-- Responsive design for all devices
+- Responsive design for many devices

 ### Authentication
 - Email validation